HealthCheckbox

 Description

 Percutaneous nephrolithotomy is a medical procedure to remove kidney stones that do not go away on their own.
-Usually these stones are large, beyond 2 cm in diameter.
+Usually, these stones are large, beyond 2 cm in diameter.
 This medical surgery is typically recommended by a medical professional when all other options for passing a kidney stone have failed or are not practicable.
 It normally takes three to four hours to complete this surgery.
 The surgery is as effective as bladder stone removal treatment.

-Usually kidney stones pass on their own.
+Usually, kidney stones pass on their own.
 Size and location of the stone is an important criteria for the kidney stone to pass on its own.
 Normally, a stone that is less than 5 mm may take a week or two to pass.
 A big stone can take 2 to 3 weeks to totally go away.
+A tiny cut is made in the skin and a narrow tunnel is created directly into the kidney.
+Through this tunnel special medical instruments are put in.
+It breaks up the kidney stones, and then removes them through the tunnel.
+This medical surgery allows for quick patient recovery and a safer operation.

 Who is this Surgery Recommended For?

 If a kidney stone is present and is big enough that it won’t pass on its own, then you are in the right candidate for this procedure.
-Also this stone is too large to treat with shock wave lithotripsy or laser ureteroscopy treatment.
+Also, this stone is too large to treat with shock wave lithotripsy or laser ureteroscopy treatment.

 • PCNL has a high success rate, frequently approaching 100%, in removing large or complex kidney stones in a single surgery.